phiwan-dev/phiboard/README.md

 - displays have close to 0 documentation at all

+# Soldering
+- watch a solder intro video if you dont know what you are doing
+- the second half will be better
+- put solder on the pads, then heat the pads and press components in
+- if possible, test connectivity from mcu to front pads
+- care for diode direction (on prototype)

 # Thanks
 - to https://github.com/MvEerd/ergogen/tree/mveerd for ergogen
 - to https://flatfootfox.com/ergogen-introduction/ for teaching ergogen